study-flamingo/ledall-study-guide/ledall_study_guide_manuscript_final.md

 ---

-### CHAPTER 20: THE FOURTH COUNTER - "THE RABETT WITH A DOWN-RIGHT STROKE"
+### COUNTER 20: THE FOURTH COUNTER - "THE RABETT WITH A DOWN-RIGHT STROKE"

 **Original Text:** *The iiijth callyd the Rabett wt a Downe ryght Stroke A pfur A rake wt a quartr ſett In your lyffte legge wt a rabett then ſett In youre ryght legge wt a downeryght Stroke wt bothe handſ wyth a foyne and a quartr wt an other voyde be att yor ſtoppe*